 - Afternoon movies

-- And we are thinking of new activities to engage in
+- We are always thinking of new activities to engage peers

 - Healthy community living